 If your rabbit tends to tip the pan or kick the litter out, try a heavier litter.

 Once your rabbit is using the litter pan in the cage, allow the rabbit out of the cage in a limited area.
-Provide a litter box within this area, and perhaps make it enticing by placing a a treat or favorite toy in the box.
-Watch your rabbit for signs he is about to urinate or defecate (they usually back up and lift their tail slightly), and try to herd him to the box immediately (if your rabbit is very calm about being picked up it should be okay to place him right in the box).
+Place feces from its cage into the litter box to help your rabbit know where to use the bathroom based on scent.
+Provide a litter box within this area, and perhaps make it enticing by placing a treat or favorite toy in the box.
+Watch your rabbit for signs he is about to urinate or defecate (they usually back up and lift their tail slightly), and try to herd him to the box immediately.
+If your rabbit is very calm about being picked up, it should be okay to place him right in the box.
 If your rabbit uses the box, give the rabbit a treat (food, toy, petting, or praise) right away.
 If you notice your rabbit tends to head to one area to do its business, consider putting the box here.

-The process sounds daunting, but usually goes pretty smoothly as long as the owner works with the rabbit's natural tendencies and provides undivided attention to the rabbit during it's free time in the beginning.
+The process sounds daunting and time consuming but usually goes pretty smoothly as long as the owner works with the rabbit's natural tendencies and provides undivided attention to the rabbit during its free time in the beginning.
 Establishing a routine with your rabbit will also help.
 Sometimes a previously trained rabbit will get a little careless, and this usually means backtracking and restricting freedom until your rabbit is trained again.

 Older rabbits are usually easier to train than young bunnies, as they do not need to eliminate as frequently and their natural desire for cleanliness is more developed.
-However, once rabbits hit puberty the desire to mark territory becomes very strong, and even previously well trained rabbits will may start urine marking and spraying as well as defecating to mark its territory.
-Marking behavior will often result from a variety of stresses along with the natural instinct to stake out a territory.
-Urine marking does not always take the form of spraying, and both males and females mark, although it is far more common with intact males (not neutered).
+However, once rabbits hit puberty the desire to mark territory becomes very strong, and even previously well-trained rabbits may start urine marking and spraying as well as defecating to mark its territory.

 Tips to Reduce Territory Marking